 Figure 2: Example one of inter-ledger interoperability

 In this basic scenario there are two ledgers whereby interoperate between them, one PDL is exchanging information with other PDL to mutually use such information in a perfected and common interest.
-As per the figure 2, the two ledgers represent two different PDL which make via Gateway or API an interoperability approach, but there are a variety of approaches.
+As per figure 2, the two ledgers represent two different PDL which make via Gateway or API an interoperability approach, but there are a variety of approaches.
 Independent ledgers into a same scenario can approach from a key-parameters which are recommended to be in every ledger.

 When one PDL takes information from another PDL or an external data source following considerations are recommended: